y2737924daohegua/corber/pages/ios-setup.md

 title:  "iOS Setup:
 ---

-Only Apple devices can create Apple builds.
+Only Apple/Mac devices can create Apple builds.
+There is no way to locally create an iOS build on a Windows/Linux machine.

 1. Download the latest Xcode from the App Store ->
 - It is important you keep Xcode up to date, so your builds work on the most recent devices